-- Implement internal systems to organize, complete and track survey and certification responsibilities. - Monitoring and reviewing the SAPR requirements to ensure their programs meet the SAPR criteria. - Hire qualified staff to implement the CLIA program. - Provide a Corrective Action Plan (CAP) or Quality Improvement Plan (QIP) when required to improve SA performance.
+- Implement internal systems to organize, complete and track survey and certification responsibilities - Monitoring and reviewing the SAPR requirements to ensure their programs meet the SAPR criteria. - Hire qualified staff to implement the CLIA program - Provide a Corrective Action Plan (CAP) or Quality Improvement Plan (QIP) when required to improve SA performance the SA has fulfilled each criterion.
+The RO has the following responsibilities in regards to the SAPR process: